Blacklite/Ncapsulate/README.md

 You will also have a new folder `App_Build`, this folder will contain `.targets` files for each dependnency you have installed.
 These can be removed safely if you do not need them.

-Targets are very useful though, these allow you to change the your projects build without needing to manually edit the project xml, which forces you to unload the project.
+Targets are very useful though, these allow you to change your projects build without needing to manually edit the project xml, which forces you to unload the project.
 In these targets files we have some examples of using Inputs/Outputs to create incremental builds that only change as dependent files change.